Nabizzle/GoPro-App/Docs/README.md

    ![High Battery](https://github.com/iSensTeam/GoPro-App/blob/main/Docs/Media/Battery%20High.png)
    ![Medium Battery](https://github.com/iSensTeam/GoPro-App/blob/main/Docs/Media/Battery%20Medium.png)
    ![Low Battery](https://github.com/iSensTeam/GoPro-App/blob/main/Docs/Media/Battery%20Low.png)
+10. **Digital Zoom Slider**: Allows you to give the GoPro a digital zoom.
+    > **Note**
+    >
+    > The motion of zooming with the slider is choppy due to the frequency of sending the commands at a low rate

-10. **GoPro selector**: Dropdown menu for selecting which GoPro to connect to
+11. **GoPro selector**: Dropdown menu for selecting which GoPro to connect to
     - If your GoPro is not listed, you can select the ability to connect to the first available GoPro
-11. **Connection Button**: Button to start the connection to the GoPro
+12. **Connection Button**: Button to start the connection to the GoPro
-12. **File Transfer Button**: When clicked, all new files are saved into the user defined subdirectory from GUI element 7
+13. **File Transfer Button**: When clicked, all new files are saved into the user defined subdirectory from GUI element 7
-13. **Timestamp Checkbox**: When checked, a timestamp for when the files were saved is added to the beginning of all transferred files in the format of
+14. **Timestamp Checkbox**: When checked, a timestamp for when the files were saved is added to the beginning of all transferred files in the format of
 YYYYMMDD_HHMMSS_"GoPro file name"

 > **Note**